Skip Navigation

 The Builders Club is a junior high service organization sponsored by our local Kiwanis Club.
 Its purpose is to develop competent, capable, caring leaders through the vehicle of service.
 The club has raised funds for Miles for Miracles, Kids Against Hunger Coalition and Trick or Treat for UNICEF where they help eradicate Maternal Neonatal Tetanus from the world.
 Members have volunteered at the Soup and Sandwich Supper, painted trash cans at the school, and made and delivered Valentines and sang Christmas carols to the residents of assisted living homes.

 Students in grades 9-12 are eligible to participate in this civic-based program.
 It gives students an opportunity to increase their civic involvement and encourage civic awareness.
 Close Up travels every other year.
 Students typically hold fundraisers to help offset the cost of the trip.
-In the past, Christmas wreaths have been sold and a garage sale has been held.
+In the past, Christmas wreaths have been sold, and a garage sale has been held.

 Advisor: Mrs. Mary Kay Yonker